-PLEASE NOTE: The CCO or Delegate must have remote access to any and all documents related to the management of the Compliance Program and conduct a review of branch office locations on at least a bi-annual basis.
+PLEASE NOTE: The CCO or Delegate must have remote access to any and all documents related to the management of the Compliance Program and conduct a review of branch office locations on an at least annual basis.

 B. Hiring Supervised Persons